Safety & Emergency Preparedness

 Moose

 Moose are the most common large animal encounter.
 They are generally docile but can be dangerous, especially cows with calves and bulls during rut (September–October).
-Give them wide berth.
-Moose are a major driving hazard — they stand 6 feet tall and weigh 1,000+ pounds.
-Drive slowly, especially at dawn and dusk.
+Give them wide berth — maintain at least 50 feet of distance.
+Never position yourself between a cow and calf.

 Black Bears

-Black bears are present throughout the region.
+Black bears are present throughout the region — NMW is in the heart of Maine's bear country (population ~36,000 statewide).
 They are typically shy but will investigate food odors.
 Store food in bear-resistant containers or hang it from a tree (10 feet up, 4 feet from trunk).
 Never leave food in your tent.

 Insects